schulzetenberg/personal-website/README.md

 ## Code scaffolding
 Run `ng g c component-name` to generate a new component.
 You can also use `ng generate component|directive|pipe|service|class|guard|interface|enum|module`.

-## Unit Testing
-Unit testing is done using Jest.
-Run the tests with `npm run test`.

-## E2E Testing
-End to end testing is done using Cypress.
-To open the interactive tests run `npx cypress open`.

 ## Build
 $ npm run build
 The build artifacts will be stored in the `dist/` directory.